Edit Content

 A condition which induces excess sweating can be treated by blocking out the nerves stimulated in the sweat gland.

-Trap tox
+Trap Tox

 Muscle tension, upper back pain or tension headaches can be controlled by relaxing the trapezius muscles, sited over the shoulders.
 This treatment can also aid in improving posture.